Apparel Inventory Management

 3. Lightspeed Retail

-Lightspeed is eCommerce platform that allows you to manage both in-store and online inventory, get unified view of customers, and track omnichannel sales performance.
+Lightspeed is an eCommerce platform that allows you to manage both in-store and online inventory, get a unified view of customers, and track omnichannel sales performance.

 Key features include: